South Seas Mandate: Origin

-Japan participated in a joint operation with British forces in autumn 1914 in the Siege of Tsingtao (Qingdao) to capture the Kiautschou Bay concession in China's Shandong Province.
-The Japanese Navy was tasked with pursuing and destroying the German East Asiatic Squadron and protection of the shipping lanes for Allied commerce in the Pacific and Indian Oceans.
+Japan participated in a joint operation with British forces in autumn 1914 in the Siege of Tsingtao (Qingdao) to capture the Kiautschou Bay Leased Territory in China's Shandong Province.
+The Japanese Navy was tasked with pursuing and destroying the German East Asia Squadron and protection of the shipping lanes for Allied commerce in the Pacific and Indian Oceans.
 During the course of this operation, the Japanese Navy seized the German possessions in the Marianas, Carolines, Marshall Islands and Palau groups by October 1914.

 After the end of World War I, the protectorate of German New Guinea was divided amongst the war's victors by the Treaty of Versailles.
 The southern part of the protectorate was mandated to come under Australian administration as the Territory of New Guinea, consisting of Kaiser-Wilhelmsland (the German territory on the island of New Guinea) and the German-controlled islands south of the equator.
-Meanwhile, Japanese occupation of the northern part of the protectorate, consisting of the Micronesian islands north of the equator, was formally recognised by the treaty.
+Meanwhile, Japanese occupation of the northern part of the protectorate, consisting of the Micronesian islands north of the equator, was formally recognized by the treaty.
 Japan was given a League of Nations Class C mandate to govern them, the C Class being assigned because the Mandates Commission regarded the islands as having "low cultural, economic and political development".
-The terms of the Mandate specified that the islands should be demilitarised and Japan should not extend its influence further into the Pacific.
+The terms of the Mandate specified that the islands should be demilitarized and Japan should not extend its influence further into the Pacific.
 The Mandate was initially subject to yearly scrutiny by the Permanent Mandates Commission of the League of Nations in Geneva, though by the late 1920s Tokyo was rejecting requests for official visitation or international inspection.
 In 1933 Japan gave notice of withdrawal from the League of Nations, the withdrawal becoming effective two years later.
+As there was no legal requirement for Japan to be a League member for it to have a mandate over the islands, it continued to administer them and submitted annual reports to the League until the outbreak of World War II.
+The idea of reassigning the mandate was considered by the League and the great powers but proved to be impractical.